 THE BLUE POSTS

 The former ground floor pub is now, well, a ground floor pub.
-It boasts the same high ceilings and large windows it’s had for the last 275 years, and’s been given a makeover with leather barstools, dark green walls, and a brushed metal bar.
-Here you can peruse a lineup of independently brewed cask ales, craft beers & ciders including Mondo Brewing’s flavourful Denis Hopp’r, some punchy Sussex SeaCider, and ‘World’s Best Pale Ale’ winner Sambrook’s Wandle.
+It boasts the same high ceilings and large windows it’s had for the last 275 years, and has been given a makeover with leather barstools, dark green walls, and a brushed metal bar.
+Here you can listen to live music from NO-style jazz band The Fallen Heroes (regulars for 11 years) as you peruse the lineup of independently brewed cask ales, craft beers & ciders including Mondo Brewing’s flavourful Denis Hopp’r, some punchy Sussex SeaCider, and ‘World’s Best Pale Ale’ winner Sambrook’s Wandle.

 In the mood for something more refined?
 Then head upstairs to,

 Named for the character Evelyn Mulwray (played by Faye Dunaway in Chinatown), The Mulwray is a richly decorated cocktail lounge; dark velvets, marble and satin brass details contrasting with furnishings in soft pink.
 There’s an entire backlit wall of wine dominating one side of the room, but the centrepiece is a wood burning stove sitting in front of the golden brass bar, where you can order cocktails including the likes of their tequila, pear, and tarragon-loaded White Mischief.

 Head down into the beer cellar, and instead of beer you’ll find,

 Named after (you guessed it) Faye Dunaway’s character in Chinatown, this is an intimate chef’s table space, with only 11 seats surrounding a small kitchen space, where dishes are passed from the range straight to the guest.
 The menu is Modern European, changing frequently, and entirely delicious.

 In short, get over ‘ear.